UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/SplashScreens/SplashScreens.md

 ## Loading Screen

 -  is a screen shown by a computer program, very often a video game, while the program is loading (moving program data from the disk to RAM) or initialising.
 -  Some loading screens display a progress bar or a timer countdown to show how much data has actually loaded.
-Others, recently, are not even a picture at all, and are a small video or have parts animated in real time.
+Others, recently, are not even a picture at all, and are a small video or have parts animated in real-time.

 ![bg right:50% 100%](../../figures/splashAnimationBars.gif)